Posterior and predictive inference for STAR linear model

 "ispline" (transformation is modeled as unknown, monotone function using I-splines)

-"bnp" (Bayesian nonparametric transformation using the Bayesian bootstrap)
+"bnp" (Bayesian nonparametric transformation)

 - y_max